MuertoGB/SMCTool/README.md

 ## About

-SMCTool is used to program a Mac LM4F (Stellaris) System Management Controller (SMC) in EFI mode with the correct stock firmware, this enables a technician to replace a faulty SMC with a donor from a non-matching machine.
+This bootable shell is used to program a Mac LM4F (Stellaris) System Management Controller (SMC) in EFI mode with the correct stock firmware, this enables a technician to replace a faulty SMC with a donor from a non-matching machine.
 This not only saves time, but money, as a specific donor SMC isn't necessary to have 'on hand'; simply take a donor SMC* from another board, replace it, and flash with this handy bootable software.

 > ⚠ *Currently, a full list of SMC boot compatibility between boards has not been established, I recommend you keep the platform and GPU type the same (MacBook, iMac, Mac Mini), (iGPU, dGPU).